lbormann/darts-caller/README.md

 #### *`-U / --autodarts_email`*

-**Required:** Your autodarts.io registered email-address.
+**REQUIRED:** Your autodarts.io registered email-address.

 #### *`-P / --autodarts_password`*

-**Required: Your autodarts.io registered password.
+**REQUIRED: Your autodarts.io registered password.
 Make sure you disable 2FA (Two-Factor-Auth).**

 #### *`-B / --autodarts_board_id`*

-**Required: Your autodarts.io registered board-id.
+**REQUIRED: Your autodarts.io registered board-id.
 You can find your Board-ID in Board-Manager.**

 #### *`-M / --media_path`*

-**Required: Setup an absolute-path where voice-packs should be located.**
+**REQUIRED: Setup an absolute-path where voice-packs should be located.**

 Make sure the given path doesn't reside inside main-directory (autodarts-caller).